This post may contain Affiliate Links. Please see my Disclaimer for more details.

 The only way I know how to make a biscuit is with buttermilk.
 Bulgarian buttermilk is the best!

-Let me show you how to make the best buttermilk biscuits ever!
+Let me show you how to make the best old-fashioned buttermilk biscuits ever!

-Step 1: Preheat oven to 450°F. In a large bowl, combine all your dry ingredients flour, baking powder, sugar, baking soda, and salt.
+Step 1: Preheat the oven to 450°F/ 232°C. In a large bowl, combine the dry ingredients: flour, baking powder, sugar, baking soda, and salt.

-Step 2: Add your butter; if you're doing this by hand, toss the butter in flour, then press between your thumbs and fingers to crumble the butter.
+Step 2: Add your butter.
+If you're doing this by hand, toss the butter in flour, then press between your thumbs and fingers to crumble it.
 Once the butter is fully incorporated, it should look like coarse cornmeal.

 Step 3: Stir in cold buttermilk until dough forms.
-Then pour onto a lightly floured surface, knead (fold the dough on top of itself) 5 times.
-Press down to ¼ - ½ inch (right past the point on your finger).
-Cut with a floured 2 ½ inch biscuit cutter.
+Then pour onto a lightly floured surface and, with lightly floured hands, gently knead (fold the dough on top of itself) 5 times.
+Gently pat to ¼ - ½ inch thick (right past the point on your finger).
+Cut with a floured 2 ½ inch round biscuit cutter.
+Repeat the process with the scraps of dough.

-Here are some things to remember when making your homemade buttermilk biscuits.
+Here are some things to remember when making homemade biscuits.

 - If you use self-rising flour, omit the baking soda, baking powder, and salt from the recipe.